Develop-X/AWS/glossary.md

   * Enables you to securely control access to AWS services and resources for your users
   * We can create and manage AWS users and groups and use permissions to allow and deny their access to AWS resources

+* **Inspector**: An agent to install on Virtual machines to inspect and does security reporting on whats going on

+* **Internet Of Things**: Keeping track of thousands, millions or billions of devices out there
 #### J names

 #### K names